 If successful with your application, you will usually have to undergo a training programme that may last around four to eight weeks.
 This is likely to include learning how to use computerised and manual reservation systems, telephone skills, gaining proper knowledge of emergency and evacuation procedures, and extensive security training.

-- Good IT skills will help you with administration duties and checking passengers in.
+IT skills: Many of your duties will be computerised.
+Having good IT skills will help you with administration duties and with checking passengers in.